Yegor-men/tracetorch/README.md

 `tutorials/` contains all the tutorial files, ready to run and playtest.
 The tutorials themselves can be found [here](https://yegor-men.github.io/tracetorch/tutorials/index.html).

-The tutorials make use of libraries that ``tracetorch`` doesn't necessarily use.
+The tutorials make use of libraries that ``traceTorch`` doesn't necessarily use.
 To ensure that you have all the necessary packages for the tutorials installed, please install the packages listed in `tutorials/requirements.txt`

 ```